randomjohn/randomjohn.github.io/_posts/2016-12-21-greenville-twitter.md

 ### What users are saying

-To analyze what users are saying about "#yeahthatgreenville" and "#gvl", we use the `tidytext` package.
+To analyze what users are saying about "#yeahthatgreenville", we use the `tidytext` package.
 There are a number of packages that can be used to analyze text, and `tm` used to be a favorite, but `tidytext` fits within the context of [tidy data](http://vita.had.co.nz/papers/tidy-data.pdf).
 We prefer the tidy data framework because it works with data in a specific format and has a number of powerful tools that have a specific focus but interoperate well, much like the UNIX ideal.
 Here, `tidytext` will allow us to use `dplyr` and similar tools using the pipe operator.
 The code will be easier to read and follow.

 {% highlight r %}